helblinglilly/aws-pocketbase/Readme.md

 This configuration will work with both IPv4 and v6 subnets.
 The module will identify your _default_ subnets unless you modify it (see `locals.tf`).

 Since 1st February 2024 [AWS is now charging for each IPv4 address](https://aws.amazon.com/blogs/aws/new-aws-public-ipv4-address-charge-public-ip-insights/) in use.

-This module will create the bare minimum needed, but is not guaranteed.
+As Load Balancers incurr additional costs, they have been removed from this setup to minimise costs.

 To avoid unexpected charges, deploy Pocketbase into an IPv6 configured subnet.
 See `ipv6.md` for Instructions to change this in your defaults.

-> An IPAM is included in this setup.
-This should allow you to monitor how many IPv4 addresses remain in use

 ## Terraform

+> If you're using OpenTofu simply replace `terraform` with `tofu`

 ### Init